Repairing wood house siding with paint and tools.

 Before you can jump into the repair, you’ll want to get all your ducks in a row.
 Having the right tools and materials on hand makes the entire process smoother and helps you achieve a professional-looking finish.
 Think of it as your pre-project prep work.
 Depending on whether you’re dealing with a small crack or a completely rotted board, your shopping list will vary slightly.
 But don’t worry, most of these items are easy to find at your local hardware store.
 Let’s break down exactly what you’ll need to get the job done right.

-The Essential Repair Toolkit
+Your Essential Siding Repair Toolkit

 First, let’s cover the basics that you’ll need for almost any siding repair.
 Your essential toolkit should include a hammer, a pry bar for gently removing old boards, a sharp utility knife, and a tape measure.
 You’ll also want a quality paintbrush and a saw—an oscillating multi-tool is fantastic for making precise cuts without damaging surrounding boards.
 Most minor siding repairs are considered an intermediate-level DIY project and can be completed in an afternoon.
 Gathering these core tools first ensures you’re ready for the most common repair scenarios you’ll encounter.

-Replacement Boards and Fasteners
+Replacement Boards and the Right Fasteners

 If the damage is too extensive for a simple patch, you’ll need to replace the entire board or a section of it.
 The trickiest part is often finding a new board that matches your existing siding.
 The best strategy is to carefully remove a piece of the damaged board and take it with you to the lumber store.
 This helps you match the wood type, thickness, and texture perfectly.
 Don’t forget to grab the right fasteners, like galvanized or stainless steel siding nails, which resist rust.
 If you’re having trouble finding a match or the damage is widespread, our team is always here to help with your residential siding needs.